Botany

 • Pollination by wind is known as anemophily.

-1. Flowers are endowed with natural antioxidants and scavenging of reactive oxygen radicals.
+• Flowers are endowed with natural antioxidants and scavenging of reactive oxygen radicals.

-2. Flowers are rich source of Anthocyanins.
+• Flowers are a rich source of anthocyanins.

-Formation of fruits
+Formation of Fruits

-2. Aggregate fruit – Strawberry, Custard apple etc.
+2. Aggregate fruit – Strawberry, Custard apple, etc.

-3. Composite fruit – Jackfruit, Mulbery etc.
+3. Composite fruit – Jackfruit, Mulberry etc.

-In the development of some fruits, Calyx, Corolla and thalmus take part.
-These types of fruits are called False fruits.
-Example – Apple, Jackfruit, pear etc.
+• These types of fruits are called false fruits.
+Example – Apple, Jackfruit, Pear etc.

 Fruit